airbnb/javascript/README.md

 Little things I should have said and done
 I just never took the time
 You were always on my mind
-You were always on my mind
+You were agit lways on my mind

 Tell me, tell me that your sweet love hasn't died
 Give me, give me one more chance
 To keep you satisfied, satisfied

+Maybe I didn't hold you
+All those lonely, lonely times
+And I guess I never told you
+I'm so happy that you're mine
+If I make you feel second best
+Girl, I'm sorry I was blind
+You were always on my mind
+You were always on my mind